-To deliver best in class experiences, product teams have no other choices but to understand where and how their product can be improved.
-In this article, we use anonymized feedback data from our friends at Harvestr to give you some exclusive insights into the most popular customer feedback themes of 2019.
+To deliver best-in-class experiences, product teams have no other choice but to understand where and how their product can be improved.
+In this article, we use anonymized feedback data from our friends at Harvestr to give you some exclusive insights into the most popular customer feedback themes of 2021.
 Let’s dig into last year’s product feedback anatomy!

 If we look at all the feedback sent to Harvestr customers in 2019, it turns out that Mobile (18.8%), Payment (18.7%), and Dashboard features (16.0%) are the categories that generated the highest volumes of requests.
 This top 3 remained the same from 2018 to 2019.

 Those top categories are quite consistent if we compare B2B products with B2C products, but some differences appear for other categories.
 B2B companies get more feedback than B2C companies when it comes to “Dashboard” for example, which makes sense for products that usually generates more complexe data and need to make it actionable for business users.

 An increasing need for Mobile Product Managers